 How Hawaii Statehood Day is Celebrated

-Because it is such a controversial day, Hawaii Statehood Day is mainly observed as a silent holiday, meaning that there are no big events to commemorate it.
-When a State Senator attempted to have a small celebration in the Iolani Palace, a group of protesters attended the event to demonstrate their unhappiness with the celebration of this holiday.
+A State Senator attempted to have a small celebration in the Iolani Palace.
+However, a group of protesters were there to demonstrate their unhappiness with the celebration of this holiday.

-Because it is a day off for most of the population, many people get together on the beaches and parks with friends and family to enjoy their time off work and school.
+As it is a day off for most of the population, beaches, and parks are crowded with friends and family groups.